ojncglg/police_roster/README.md

 ## Objective

 For Assignment 1 (A1) we are going to be building a component libary that we can use for future assignments.
-Our goal main goal is to layout the building blocks components that will be composed together to create our final bigger components.
-We will focus on compisition, component interfaces, and styling.
-We aren't going to focus on functionality quiet yet and at first our components will be very static.
+Our main goal is to layout the components that will be composed together to create our final bigger components.
+We will focus on composition, component interfaces, and styling.
+We aren't going to focus on functionality quite yet and at first our components will be very static.

 ## What are we building?

 In the fitness world, there are lots of different ways a workout can be timed.
-For example, we can use a traditional stopwatch, a count-down timer, an interval timer, etc. To support our athletes, we’ll be building 4 differet types of timers:
+For example, we can use a traditional stopwatch, a count-down timer, an interval timer, etc. To support our athletes, we’ll be building 4 different types of timers:
 <br/>
 <br/>
 | Timer type | Description |